How we are preparing

 Can I go ahead with my wedding/event?

-The government has currently got a limit on the number of people that can attend a gathering – so if you are worried about your wedding, please contact firstname.lastname@example.org.
-We do not currently know how long these restrictions will be in place for, so we are continuously reviewing forthcoming bookings for weddings and events.
+The government has currently placed a limit on the number of people that can attend a gathering – so if you have concerns about your wedding or event that is booked, please contact your wedding coordinator or email firstname.lastname@example.org – We do not currently know how long these restrictions will be in place for, so we are continuously reviewing forthcoming bookings for weddings and events.

 Sign up for our newsletter and we’ll send you the latest offers and information from Cotswold Inns and Hotels.